Jacudibu/hexagon-tactics/docs/units/stats.md

-## Stats
+# Stats

-Let's use well-established D&D Style stats.
-Different classes will have their damage numbers be based on different attributes, so these here are just rough ideas.

-- Strength: How strong physical attacks are
+WIP

+- Strength: Physical Attacks, Health Pool (?)
 - Dexterity: Unit Speed, Evasion Chance (Or just general damage reduction to avoid RNG)
 - Constitution: Health pool and defense against physical attacks
-- Intelligence: Damaging Magic, Magical Defense
+- Intelligence: Magical Attacks, Magical Defense
-- Wisdom: Healing Magic, Magical Defense
+- Wisdom: Support Magic, Magical Defense

+## Base Stats

+Depend on a character's Race and Background

+## Stat Growth

+Character stats will increase whenever they level up.
+The stats for their class will be added on top to what they already got.
+Additionally, random events might have lasting effects on total stats.

 ### Sub-Stats

-- Health: 10 * Constitution
+- Health: Constitution
-- Mana: Intelligence * X + Wisdom * X
+- Mana: Intelligence, Wisdom
+- Mana Regeneration: ?
+Wisdom?
-- Speed: 50 + X * Dex
+- Speed: 50 + Dex
 - Happiness: Flexible -15% to +15% stat boost depending on a variety of factors: Food, Housing, recent events...

-(Mana is kinda necessary, to limit how many super-strong spells can be used in quick succession, especially with multiclassing?)